 Tom and I decide to ride our bikes to the lake.
-Our plan is to sleep on the beach under the stars; however we no sooner stretch out on the beach when we hear thunder rolling in over the lake.
+Our plan is to sleep on the beach under the stars; however we no sooner stretch out on the beach than we hear thunder rolling in over the lake.
 We ride our bikes to the closest motel.
 While they have a room it takes almost all the money we have to stay there.
 Getting up the next morning we realize we have a long ride ahead of us and no resources to buy a meal.
 At the first village we stop in a corner store to see what we can afford.
 Scouring the shelves we call out to each other with affordable options.
 “Cookies for sixty-nine cents!”
 “What about a popsicle?”
-As we pedal laboriously down the country road we pass a cornfield with immature corn.
-We decide to stop and steal an ear each.
+As we pedal laboriously down the country road we pass a cornfield.
+We park our bicycles on the side of the road and sample the immature corn.

 We feel embraced by the white trunks of the century-old plane trees as we listen to Croatian folk songs in Zrinjevac Park.